antarctica/bas-style-kit-docs/site/_start/standards-accessibility.md

 however this will be invisible to those using assistive technologies, such as screen readers.

 For context applicable to all users, adding a `aria-describedby` attribute is usually enough.
-For context intended specifically for assistive technologies, such as to explain how items are arranged on screen, use the `.bsk-sr-only`.
+For context intended specifically for assistive technologies, such as to explain how items are arranged on screen, use the `.bsk-visually-hidden`.

 See the [form help text]({{ '/core/forms/#help-text' | prepend: site.baseurl }}) section for an example.